-To be considered for admission, you will first need to fulfil our general eligibility requirements.
-Eligible applications then proceed to the academic evaluation where the student selection criteria is applied.
+To be admitted to SECCLO, you will first need to fulfil our general eligibility requirements.
+If your application is eligible, it proceeds to the academic evaluation.
+The evaluation of eligible applications and the allocation of scholarships is made based on SECCLO’s student selection criteria.

-To be able to be considered eligible for SECCLO studies, you will need to fulfil these general eligibility requirements:
+To be considered eligible for SECCLO, you will need to fulfil these four general eligibility requirements:

-Our language of instruction is English.
-The applicants are expected to have excellent command of English.
-The recognized language tests and their minimum score requirements are listed below.
+Our language of instruction is English, and the applicants are expected to have an excellent command of it.
+The accepted language tests and their minimum score requirements are listed below.

 |Minimum total score

 |C1 Advanced (former Cambridge Certificate of Advanced English, CAE)